Serega1067/KotlinBasic/README.md

 2. Read student data (name and age) from the standard input.
 3. Create a list of students.
 4. Display the names and ages of students on the screen.

+# Singleton Logger
+Create a Singleton object named Logger, which will be used
+for logging messages.

+Implement the log (message: String) method, which will output
+the messages to the console.

+The program must:
+1. Read the number of logs from the standard input.
+2. Read logging message from standard input.
+3. Use the Logger object to log messages.
+4. Output each message in the Log: <message> format.